-Located on Long Island's eastern shore, any of the Hamptons neighborhoods are ideal for a multi-generational vacation.
+Located on Long Island’s eastern shore, any of the neighborhoods in the Hamptons are ideal for a multigenerational vacation.
 There are a variety of places to stay here, from vacation rentals to charming hotels.
 About a two-hour drive from New York City, this multigenerational vacation is ideal for those looking for a driving vacation destination.
 Families can enjoy days at the beach and nights strolling Main Street in East Hampton.
 A visit to Scoop Du Jour ice cream parlor is a must!

 Recommended Hotel: Hyatt Place Long Island/East End

-There is so much to do in this Ozark Mountain town -- your family will not know where to start!
+There is so much to do in this Ozark Mountain town—your family won’t know where to start!
 The main thoroughfare in Branson is lined with dozens and dozens of attractions.
-The kids will love the Branson Ferris Wheel, zip-lining, Butterfly Palace and an expedition in search of Bigfoot.
+The kids will love the Branson Ferris Wheel, ziplining, Butterfly Palace and an expedition in search of Bigfoot.
 All generations will love the countless shows and musical performances that are featured nearly every night.
 Plus, the entire family will love to spend a day (or two) at Silver Dollar City.
-The older generation might enjoy this theme park more than the kids - we're not kidding!
-There are roller coasters, water rides, handcrafted artisan goods, delicious southern cuisine and even an underground cave to explore at Silver Dollar City.
+The older generation might enjoy this theme park more than the kids—we’re not kidding!
+There are roller coasters, water rides, handcrafted artisan goods, delicious southern cuisine and even an underground cave to explore.
 Silver Dollar City is especially magical at Christmastime!

 Recommended Hotel: Thousand Hills Resort and Golf Club

 The Outer Banks is lined with giant houses (some might call them mansions), many of them directly on the beach.
 The houses have multiple bedrooms and full kitchens, making them a home away from home for multigenerational families.
 From Corolla down to Hatteras Island, families have several towns to choose from on an Outer Banks family vacation.
-The beach will be the center of your vacation time, but there are unique things to do, too, like take a drive on 4x4 Beach to see the wild horses or visit the Wright Brothers Memorial in Kill Devil Hills.
-Don't want a vacation rental?
-Vacation rentals are available too.
+The beach will be the center of your vacation time, but there are unique things to do, too, like take a drive on 4×4 Beach to see the wild horses or visit the Wright Brothers Memorial in Kill Devil Hills.
+Don’t want a vacation rental?
+Outer Banks hotels are available, too.